slf-dot-ch/snowmicropyn/docs/overview.rst

 - An :doc:`API <api_usersguide>` to automate reading, exporting and post processing pnt files using the python language.
 You'll need some basic programming skills to use it.
-- :doc:`Examiner <examiner>`, a desktop application to read, export and post process pnt files.
-The Examiner uses the API itself too.
+- :doc:`pyngui`, a desktop application to read, export and post process pnt files. :program:`pyngui` uses the API itself too.

 How do I get it?
 ----------------